tdwiegand/ChessTimer/README.md

 - Allow for arbitrary time controls to be manually typed in.
 - Dark mode option
 - Controls should scale based on device type
 - Each click could be up to .1 second off based on how the timer counts down.
-It should be relatively trivial to reduce that substantially.#  <#Title#>
+It should be relatively trivial to reduce that substantially.
+-